michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 13. And he was there in the desert forty days, being tempted by Satana: and he was with the wild beasts; and the angels ministered to him.

-14. BUT after Juchanon was delivered up,Or, perfected.
-Jeshu came to Galila, and proclaimed the annunciation of the kingdom of Aloha.
+14. BUT after Juchanon was delivered up,

-15. And he said, The time is complete; the kingdom of Aloha cometh: repent, and believe the gospel.Or, the annunciation.
+15. And he said, The time is complete; the kingdom of Aloha cometh: repent, and believe the gospel.

 16. And while he walked about the sea of Galila, he saw Shemun and Andreas his brother, who were casting nets into the sea: for they were fishers.